ShaunCurtis/Blazr.Demo/documents/CQS-Data-Pipeline.md

 ## Base Classes

-`TRecord` represents data classes retrieved from the data store using the ORM.
+`TRecord` represents the data classes retrieved from the data store using the ORM.
 It's qualified as a `class` and implements an empty constructor `new()`.

 ### Commands